The Journal of Religion

-The Journal of Religion is an academic journal published by the University of Chicago Press founded in 1897 as The American Journal of Theology.
+The Journal of Religion is an academic journal published by the University of Chicago Press.
 The journal "embraces all areas of theology (biblical, historical, ethical, and constructive) as well as other types of religious studies (literary, social, psychological, and philosophical)."
+It was first published in 1882 as The Hebrew Student, then The Old Testament Student in 1883, next The Old and New Testament Student in 1889, then The Biblical World in 1893, and The American Journal of Theology in 1897.
+Finally, it became The Journal of Religion in 1921.

+It is published quarterly and is issued by the University of Chicago Divinity School.
+In March 2026 the chief editors were Sarah Hammerschlag, Willemien Otten, and Brook Ziporyn.